ggarcia24/aws_documentation/networking_and_content_delivery/VPC.md

 - Linked to an specific Availability Zone
 - Are created in the Public Subnet
 - Requires configuring the Route Table in the Private Subnet
+- Doesn't support port forwarding
+- Cannot have security groups

+### NAT Instances

+- Can be used as a bastion host
+- Can have a security group
+- Supports port forwarding

 ### Network ACLs